EDIpack/EDIpy2.0/doc/basicusage.rst

 Minimal DMFT loop
 -------------------

-An example driver is provided in the :code:`tests` folder of the `EDIpy2.0` repository.
+An example driver is provided in the :code:`examples` folder of the `EDIpy2.0` repository.
 The basic steps to follow to run a single loop of DMFT-ED with edipy2 are the following:

 Read the input file